I'm with You (album): I'm with You sessions/album outtakes

 In August 2012, the band began releasing additional songs from the I'm with You recording sessions.
 Nine singles featuring 17 songs were released, with the final coming out in July 2013.
-Each release contained two songs (except for one, "In Love Dying," which clocked in at 8:01) featuring an a-side and a b-side and were available on 7" vinyl and digital download.
+Each release contained two songs (except for one, "In Love Dying", which clocked in at 8:01) featuring an a-side and a b-side and were available on 7" vinyl and digital download.
 In late 2013, all 17 outtakes were released as a double LP entitled I'm Beside You.
 Klinghoffer confirmed that some post session work was done as late as 2013 on the songs from I'm Beside You.

 According to the band, around 50 songs were recorded during the album sessions.
 To date, 19 remain unreleased.
 Of those, Klinghoffer mentioned "Renaissance" as one of the titles and he even has teased it live.
 Alternate versions of songs also exist.
 "Look Around" is featured on Rock Band DLC with its original intro (which was also played live).
+An alternate version of "Ethiopia" that features a saxophone solo performed by Joshua Redman also exists and was mentioned in interviews prior to the album's release but that version remains unreleased.
 During recording process for the album, and as with every album, some of the songs had alternate working titles that were mentioned by the band in pre-release interviews.
 "Did I Let You Know" ("Take Me Home" and "Lagos"), "Police Station" ("Stolen Stone"), "Monarchy of Roses" ("Disco Sabbath"), "Goodbye Hooray" ("See You Around"), "Magpies on Fire" ("Magpies") and "Your Eyes Girl" ("Mormon Lover").
 "Did I Let You Know" also had the suffix '(This I Know)' during some of the band's interviews.